 I am a musician with a passion for learning and teaching.
 I have played music with people from a wide variety of backgrounds, ages, and skill levels, both in an educational and a therapeutic setting.
 I have experience and training in adapting my teaching approach for people who have challenges learning and succeeding in music.
 I have now been teaching music for over ten years!
 I believe that the best progress in the study of music comes from integrating multiple aspects of music, from technique to theory to personal expression.
 I tailor my teaching style for each student, as the learning process is different for each individual, and aim to help students achieve success and enjoyment.
 I am committed to providing a fun, comfortable environment for people of all backgrounds to learn and improve their musical skills.
 I am a member of the Davis Music Teachers' Association of Davis, CA, and can be found on the DMTA website.
 This spring I filled in as acting principal viola of the Camellia Symphony Orchestra in Sacramento.

 I grew up in Davis and participated in the Davis school string program for nine years.
 Starting on the violin, I chose the viola as my primary instrument in junior high and have served as principal violist in multiple orchestras.
 As a student at Baldwin Wallace Conservatory, my string quartet toured several states in the Midwest to promote interest in classical music.
 I graduated with a degree in music (and a minor in Japanese) from UC Davis.
 I enjoy all genres of music, and have played in many ensembles, from symphony orchestras to drum circles.
-In my spare time, I enjoy learning new instruments, and am a proficient ukulele and guitar player.
-I am currently learning to play the mandola and mandolin.
+In my spare time, I volunteer at the UCD Craft Center, where I do ceramics and screen printing.